alexandermjones/overwatch-queue-discord-bot/README.md

 The queue cycles through players two at a time, so all players get a chance to play games with minimal fuss.

-The bot will optionally post patch notes of latest patch notes to the game into a chosen server by running the command !patchnotes.
-The patch scraper class can be used outside of the bot if desired.

 ## Installation

 Create a .env file in your local version of this folder with the structure: